-- 1. The Committee shall propose nominations for membership on all committees and shall review committee assignments periodically. - 2.
-The Committee shall review as necessary the responsibilities of any committees of the Board, whether there is a continuing need for each committee, whether there is a need for additional committees of the Board, and whether committees should be combined or reorganized.
+1. The Committee shall propose nominations for membership on all committees and shall review committee assignments when it deems it appropriate to do so.

+2. The Committee shall review as necessary the responsibilities of any committees of the Board, whether there is a continuing need for each committee, whether there is a need for additional committees of the Board, and whether committees should be combined or reorganized.
 The Committee shall make recommendations for any such action to the Board.
+With respect to any committee of the Board of a Closed-End Fund, the powers, functions, size, membership and other aspects of the committee shall conform with any applicable requirements of the By-Laws of such Closed-end Fund.